City Council makes final vote requiring resturants to make milk, water default kids' meal drink

 City Council makes final vote requiring resturants to make milk, water default kids’ meal drink

 PUEBLO, Colo.
-(KRDO) - Tonight, the Pueblo City Council will make a final vote on whether restaurants in Pueblo will need to make milk and water the standard drink for kids' meals.
+(KRDO) - Tonight, the Pueblo City Council made a final vote on whether restaurants in Pueblo will need to make milk and water the standard drink for kids' meals.
+Council voted yes.

 PREVIOUS COVERAGE: Pueblo County proposing program to ban soft drinks in kids meals within city limits